 It has been pointed out that this pretty neatly offloads liability to anyone who chooses to use WhatsApp’s services for business purposes.

 So if you use WhatsApp for business and you come up against a GDPR problem, WhatsApp can simply point the finger at you and say that you were in breach of its terms and conditions all along.

 The growing awareness that WhatsApp is not GDPR compliant has led businesses around the world to start searching for alternatives.

 Some goals when choosing between these alternatives will be to:

 Slack and Microsoft Teams (part of Microsoft Office 365) are the clear winners in this field when it comes to office communications.
 They’re both designed for business use and are trusted by millions.
 Half a million different organisations, in Teams’ case.

-If you’re looking for a good WhatsApp alternative for
+If you’re looking for a good WhatsApp alternative for business, look no further.

 Sign up to our newsletter.
 We only send one once a month and it’s always super-relevant cyber stuff.

 You can also chat with one of our cybersecurity consultants about the way your business does things right now.
 We already advise nearly one thousand businesses in and around Bristol about their cybersecurity needs.